-I’m a first-generation college student that was born in Connecticut.
+I’m a first-generation college student who was born in Connecticut.
 I moved to New York City when I was 16, and didn’t really have plans to go to college.
 I always had an interest in science, but didn’t have any specific ideas about how to use that interest in terms of a career.
 I ended up filling out my college applications at the last minute (after being told by my guidance counselor that I was wasting my time), and was eventually wait-listed at the State University of New York at Stony Brook.
 I had some rough spots in high school in terms of my grades, but was able to explain things to the admissions office and was eventually accepted.

 I originally wanted to be a music major, but after about a year I took a class in geology and was hooked.
 I majored in geology and earned my bachelor’s degree in five-and-a-half years.
 Toward the end of my undergraduate degree, I learned that scientific research was an actual career, and was something I thought I could do.
 With this knowledge, I applied for graduate schools and was accepted to a doctoral program at Arizona State University.
 While there, I developed an interest in the chemistry of water in different types of environments, and ended up doing my dissertation on “Experimental and Field Studies of Seafloor Hydrothermal Systems.”
 Basically, I did a series of experiments examining how different organic molecules could have been synthesized on the early Earth prior to the rise of life and did a bunch of field work examining the relationship between mineral precipitation, fluid chemistry, and microbial colonization of seafloor hydrothermal vents, with an eye toward how these processes could be related to the origin of life.